National Residence Hall Honorary: Symbols

 The NRHH crest or logo is the NRHH Diamond, which includes the letters and name of the society, along with three interconnected links.
 The diamond shape symbolizes the diamond gemstone and the value of the beauty of the residence hall experience.
 The links represent the chain of leadership, specifically, the skills of caring, dedication, and participation.

 The society's membership pin is a replica of the NRHH Diamond.
 NRHH also has an outstanding leadership pin, awarded as the NRHH's highest honor for service.

+NRHH's motto is "Leadership, Service, Recognition".
+Its pillars are leadership, service, scholastics, and recognition.
 The society's colors are blue and white, with blue representing loyalty to purpose and idea and white symbolizing a blank page where students can write about their experiences in residence hall.

 Activities

 NRHH hosts regional and national conventions and a spring leadership conference.
 At the campus level, members participate in professional development and service activities.
 The society's national service projects include the NACURH Alternative Spring Break Trip and the NACURH NRHH Day of Service.
 The society recognizes staff of the residential community through its Of the Month and Of the Year award program.
 Chapters also award an annual Outstanding Service Award.